Benndorf (Frohburg)

-Benndorf is a district of the town Frohburg in the Landkreis Leipzig district of Saxony, Germany.
+Benndorf (/de/) is a district of the town Frohburg in the Landkreis Leipzig district of Saxony, Germany.
 The former independent municipality became a district of Frohburg on 1 January 1997.
 Since 1948, the former independent municipality Bubendorf became part of Benndorf.

 Geography and traffic

 Location

 The village is situated in the valley of the Wyhra river 2 km north of Frohburg and 7 km southeast of Borna.
 Benndorf is 30 km south of Leipzig.
 West of it - in the forest - is the Thuringia state border.